ray-project/ray/doc/source/tune/tutorials/tune-fault-tolerance.rst

 Experiment-level Fault Tolerance in Tune
 ----------------------------------------

-At the experiment level, users can use the :meth:`Tuner.restore <ray.tune.Tuner.restore>` method to resume a Tune experiment.
+At the experiment level, :meth:`Tuner.restore <ray.tune.Tuner.restore>`
+resumes a previously interrupted experiment from where it left off.

 You should use :meth:`Tuner.restore <ray.tune.Tuner.restore>` in the following cases: